In this post I will show how to disassemble a HP Pavilion dv7t-3000 series notebook.

 Some other HP Pavilion dv7-2000 and dv7-3000 series notebooks might have a second hard drive and TV tuner card installed here.

-Lift up the hard drive assembly from the notebook.
+Lift up the hard drive assembly.

 The hard drive connected to the motherboard via a cable.